NxPKG/khulnasoft-docs/content/support/Network/Configuring IP geolocation.md

 **How to report a wrong IP location?**

-Cloudflare uses [Maxmind](https://www.maxmind.com/) as a geolocation database.
-Cloudflare updates its GeoIP database weekly.
+Khulnasoft uses [Maxmind](https://www.maxmind.com/) as a geolocation database.
+Khulnasoft updates its GeoIP database weekly.

 You can use the [Maxmind tool](https://www.maxmind.com/en/geoip2-precision-demo) and make sure that Maxmind shows the correct **Country Code**.
 If the data is incorrect:

 -   Please submit correction requests through Maxmind [here](https://support.maxmind.com/hc/en-us/articles/4408252036123-GeoIP-Corrections).
--   [Contact Cloudflare Support](https://support.cloudflare.com/hc/en-us/articles/200172476-Contacting-Cloudflare-Support) if Maxmind is showing the correct country code, but **CF-IPCountry** request header is incorrect.
+-   [Contact Khulnasoft Support](https://support.Khulnasoft.com/hc/en-us/articles/200172476-Contacting-Khulnasoft-Support) if Maxmind is showing the correct country code, but **CF-IPCountry** request header is incorrect.

 ___